awans/awans-org/content/post/2021-03-10-the-perspective.md

 # Human Nature

 Human nature, being shaped by evolution, is self-interested.
-Most of ordinary life is taken up by the individual striving to meet their basic needs.
+Most of ordinary life is appropriately taken up by the individual striving to meet their basic needs.
+In addition, to be self-interested is often to be pro-social.
+We have a lots of collaborative and friendly intuitions, drives, and strategies that benefit us, individually and collectively.

-I believe that humans in our culture are very broadly pro-social; we mostly want to get along, and care about the wellbeing of others we encounter.
-I believe this is largely due to environmental factors: we've created a tremendous amount of social and cultural technology to try and draw out this pro-social side of our nature.
+I believe we've created a tremendous amount of social and cultural technology to try and draw out and emphasize this pro-social side of our nature.
+Most societies, for example, have some controls or restrictions on the use of violence, and some form of resource sharing.

 I take this to mean that economics is fairly good at predicting our behavior in the aggregate.
+The naive critique of economics that humans are irrational is neatly dodged by conceptualizing economics on a more modest assumption: that people respond predictably, if not consistently, to prices.

 I also take this to mean that humans are not a caricature of a rational self-interested agent.
+The tools of psychology and sociology are often a better fit for understanding the subtleties of decision making, culture, personality, and emotions.
+Though even here, often applying economic analysis to such goods as "respect", "status" or "attention" may be insightful.

 # Identity